-Retail arbitrage is an ecommerce business model centered around buying inventory at a discount from offline and online retailers, then reselling it online for a profit.
+Retail arbitrage is an eCommerce business model centered around buying inventory at a discount from offline and online retailers, then reselling it online for a profit.

 It seems like easy money, right?
 There’s a catch.
 The real cost comes in the form of time, effort, and resources required to go back and forth between retailers, eyeing discounts, and jumping on sales.
-All this in addition to listing items online and navigating logistical complexities.
+All this is in addition to listing items online and navigating logistical complexities.

 That’s why anyone who pursues a retail arbitrage model must have a passion for bargain hunting.
 In this post, we’re going to dive into some of the best places and ways to source retail arbitrage products.
 But before we do, it’s essential to answer a few preliminary questions.